Suzuki Splash Common Problems and Solutions

 Problem:

-You can hear a whirring sound coming from the gearbox when you're in first gear.
-The sound goes when you move to a different gear.
+You can hear a whirring noise coming from the gearbox when you're in first gear.
+The noise stops when you shift to a different gear.

 Solution:

-It could simply be that you don't have enough oil in the car, which is starting to degrade your gearbox.
+It could simply be that you don't have enough oil in the car, which is beginning to wear out your gearbox.
 Top up your oil and let the car run for a while.
-If that doesn't fix the problem, then you need to inspect the gearbox linkages and order new ones if they have become worn out.
-In extreme cases, you will find it easier and more cost-effective to replace the whole gearbox, which you can have delivered when you order from our parts list.
+If that doesn't resolve the issue, then you should inspect the gearbox linkages and order new ones if they are worn out.
+In extreme cases, it may be more straightforward and cost-effective to replace the entire gearbox, which you can have delivered when you order from our parts list.

 Difficulty level